marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

-# React Native with MobX
+# React Native with no third-party state management (hooks only)

 > This is part of the <a href='../README.md'>**Same App, Different Tech**</a>
 > project.